|SSM Cardinal Glennon Children's Medical Center|

 I’m 6 months pregnant and am starting to get weird bluish-purple veins on my legs.
 What are these and why am I getting them?

-A common and usually harmless part of pregnancy for some women, varicose veins happen when the uterus applies pressure to the large vein (the inferior vena cava) that carries blood back to the heart from your feet and legs.
+Varicose veins are a common, usually harmless part of pregnancy for some women.
+They happen when the uterus applies pressure to the large vein (the inferior vena cava) that carries blood back to the heart from your feet and legs.

-Varicose veins can become itchy, uncomfortable, or even painful and are usually found in the legs, genital area, and rectum (hemorrhoids are just a type of varicose veins).
+Varicose veins can become itchy, uncomfortable, or even painful.
+They're usually found in the legs, genital area, and rectum (hemorrhoids are just a type of varicose veins).

 Varicose veins tend to be hereditary — your mother or grandmother may have gotten them during pregnancy, too.
 So, unfortunately, there's not much you can do to prevent them.